 As Judging personalities, ISTJs and ISFJs tend to dislike change, especially if it affects their ability to accomplish personal goals.
 They should remind each other to see the positive side of a new situation; they are likely to have an easier time once they reframe the situation and find a new path toward their goals.

-ISTJs and ISFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISTJ and ISFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISTJs should avoid being overly of ISFJs by addressing feedback gently and patiently.